Origins of Fire Alarm Systems

 The first single-station smoke detector was invented in 1970 and started selling in 1971.
 A single-station alarm is defined as “a detector comprising an assembly that incorporates a sensor, control components, and an alarm notification appliance in one unit operated from a power source either located in the unit or obtained at the point of installation.”

-Between 1971 and 1976, there were several major developments, including the replacement of cold-cathode tubes with solid-state electronics.
-This greatly reduced the detectors’ cost and size and made it possible to monitor battery life.
 These detectors could also function with smaller amounts of radioactive source material in the ionization chamber, and the sensing chamber and smoke detector enclosure were redesigned to make operation more effective.
 Rechargeable batteries were often replaced by the manufacturers with a pair of AA batteries and a plastic shell encasing the batteries for easy replacement.

 The photoelectric (optical) smoke detector with light sensing was invented by Donald Steele and Robert Emmark from Electro Signal Lab and patented in 1972.
 In 1995, the 10-year, lithium-battery-powered smoke alarm was introduced, and the requirement to replace electronic smoke detectors every 10 years was implemented.

 The risk of dying in a residential fire is cut in half in houses with working smoke alarms and detectors.
+This underscores the vital connection between code-compliant fire alarm installations and measurable improvements in life safety outcomes across both residential and commercial occupancies.
 The NFPA reports 0.53 deaths per 100 fires in homes with working smoke detectors, compared to 1.18 deaths without them.
 Commercial and industrial installations usually have lower statistics since people are not sleeping there.
-Next month’s article will cover the actual installation based on Article 760 of the NEC and operation of smoke and heat detectors, as well as notification devices.

 About The Author

 ODE is a retired lead engineering instructor at Underwriters Laboratories and is owner of Southwest Electrical Training and Consulting.
-Contact him at 919.949.2576 and [email protected]
+Contact him at 919.949.2576 and [email protected].